skiptools/skip-sql/README.md

 SQLPlus contains the SQLCipher extension, which adds 256 bit AES encryption of database files and other security features like:

-- on-the-fly encryption
+- On-the-fly encryption
-- tamper detection
+- Tamper detection
-- memory sanitization
+- Memory sanitization
-- strong key derivation
+- Strong key derivation

 SQLCipher is based on SQLite and stable upstream release features are periodically integrated.

-SQLCipher is maintained by Zetetic, LLC, and additional information and documentation is available on the official [SQLCipher site](https://www.zetetic.net/sqlcipher/).
-It is used by many mobile applications like the [Signal](https://github.com/sqlcipher/sqlcipher) iOS and Android app to secure local database files.
+The extension is documented at the official [SQLCipher site](https://www.zetetic.net/sqlcipher/).
+It is used by many mobile applications like the [Signal](https://github.com/signalapp/sqlcipher) iOS and Android app to secure local database files.
+Cryptographic algorithms are provided by the [LibTomCrypt](https://github.com/libtom/libtomcrypt) C library, which is included alongside the sqlcipher sources.

 An example of creating an encryped database: